Supreme Court Justice Stephen Breyer has not decided when he will retire

-Breyer, who is the court’s oldest justice at 82, said two main factors will influence the timing of his retirement decision.
+Breyer, who turns 83 in August, said two main factors will influence the timing of his retirement decision.

 “Primarily, of course, health,” Breyer told CNN’s Joan Biskupic during an interview in New Hampshire, where he spends the summer.
 “Second, the court.”

 Liberals have been calling on Breyer to retire from his lifetime appointment in an unprecedented public campaign.
 Democrats are concerned about the Senate changing hands and cognizant of the fallout from Justice Ruth Bader Ginsburg’s decision not to step down in 2016.
-Soon after her death, and before President Trump lost the 2020 election, Republicans senators moved quickly to confirm conservative Justice Amy Coney Barrett.
+Soon after her death, and before President Donald Trump lost the 2020 election, Republicans senators moved quickly to confirm conservative Justice Amy Coney Barrett.

 Adding to the pressure, Senate Minority Leader Mitch McConnell (R-Ky.) has said it is unlikely that a Republican-controlled Senate would take up a Biden nominee in the next presidential election year and that it might not even consider one nominated in 2023.